Injuries and DNPs

 Player did not play:

-If a player in your entry does not play a single second/snap for any reason, they are marked as a DNP.
+If a player in your lineup does not play a single second/snap for any reason, they are marked as a DNP.

-Game canceled or postponed to a new day:
+Game is canceled or postponed to a new day (or a new week for NFL/CFB):

 Board Error:

 PrizePicks reserves the right to DNP any pick as a result of a board error.
-Projections on the board that are clear errors will result in a DNP.
-For example, if an NFL Quarterback has a TD projectionset to 45 TDs, the player will be marked as a DNP.
+Projections on the board that include clear errors will result in a DNP.
+For example, if an NFL Quarterback has a TD projection set to 20 TDs for a single game, that projection will be DNPd.

 League Specific Rules